bufbuild/docs.buf.build/docs/breaking/rules.md

 **Categories: `FILE`, `PACKAGE`**

 These check that each of these [file options](https://github.com/protocolbuffers/protobuf/blob/044c766fd4777713fef2d1a9a095e4308d770c68/src/google/protobuf/descriptor.proto#L318) do not change values between versions of your Protobuf schema.
-Changing any of these values will result in differences in your generated source code.
+Changing any of these values results in differences in your generated source code.

-Note that you may not use any or all of these languages in your own development, and that's more than fine - if you don't set any of these options, none of these rules will ever break.
+Note that you may not use any or all of these languages in your own development, and that's more than fine - if you don't set any of these options, none of these rules should ever break.
 You may not have been aware some of these options existed - if so, put them in your rear view mirror.

 ### `ENUM_VALUE_SAME_NAME`